getodk/central-frontend/CONTRIBUTING.md

 If no name is specified for a bottom-level route, it is given the same name as its component.
 See [`routes.js`](/src/routes.js) for details.

-In general, we try not to use component names to drive logic.
+In general, we try not to use component names to drive behavior: in most ways, renaming a component should have no effect.
+(One notable exception is internationalization: see below.)
 We also try not to use specific route names outside `routes.js`: we prefer route paths to route names where possible.

 #### Naming Conventions